JuliaData/DataFrames.jl/doc/source/introduction.rst

   ``UTF8String``.
 Often, one wants to access the entries of a data set by using a combination of verbal names and numeric indices.

-We can summarize these concerns by noting that we face four problems when with working with tabular data sets:
+We can summarize these concerns by noting that we face four problems when working with tabular data sets:

 - Tabular data sets may have columns of heterogeneous type
 - Each column of a tabular data set has a consistent type across all of its entries
-- All of the columns of a tabular data set have the same length
+- All columns of a tabular data set have the same length
 - The columns of a tabular data set should be addressable using both verbal names and numeric indices